 form O2 gas, and only the hydrogen ends

 up in the sugar.
-That seems important.
+That seems important to notice.

 Click Here to return to the search form.